 Oral Communication Competency: (0-3 hours)

-Bachelor’s to Master’s Degree Program in Criminology and Criminal Justice
+Combined Bachelor’s to Master’s Pathway Program in Criminology and Criminal Justice

-The FSU College of Criminology and Criminal Justice offers a combined “Bachelors to Master’s Degree” program.
+The FSU College of Criminology and Criminal Justice offers a combined “Bachelors to Master’s” Pathway program.
 Through this program eligible undergraduate students have the opportunity to take up to 12 graduate credit hours (with permission of the instructor and the College) that may count toward both the BS and MS degrees.
 Grades of B or better must be earned for courses to transfer to the student’s graduate program of study.

 Minimum Program Requirements - Summary